 - Maintain a safe and healthy working environment for all employees, contractors and guests

-Training is critical to building worldwide employee competencies that will improve compliance, reduce risks and drive continuous improvement.
+Training is critical to building worldwide employee competencies that will improve compliance, reduce risks and drive continuous performance improvement.

 The Council’s responsibilities include:

-- Establishing EHS strategy, policy and standards
+- Establishing EHS strategy, policy and business risk mitigation controls

-The vice president (VP) of Global Safety and the Environment (GSE) is responsible for communicating to the Board of Directors, the Executive Committee and EHS Council regarding progress on goals, objectives and metrics, as well as other material issues.
-The VP of GSE partners with business leaders to establish long- and short-term goals and performance metrics to drive EHS excellence.
+The vice president (VP) of GSE is responsible for communicating to the company’s Board of Directors, Executive Committee and the EHS Council regarding progress on goals, objectives and metrics, as well as other material issues.
+In addition, the VP of GSE partners with business leaders to establish long- and short-term goals and performance metrics to drive EHS excellence.